crowdbotics/modules/docs/scaffold-upgrade.md

 +}
 ```

-The diff shows us that our file diverged from the original version (scaffold), more specifically one dependency got added:
+The diff shows us that our file diverged from the original version, more specifically one dependency got added (the other diffs here are only lines reordering):

 ```diff
 +    "@modules/articles": "file:./modules/articles/",